Campaign of the Month: October 2017

 Ask the GM.
 Gaming with your pals is awesome, but there may or may not not be room for more players at the current point in the game.
 If there isn’t room, we can avoid getting your friend’s hopes up for nothing.

-If there is room, you or I can refer them to this page and they can shoot me a PM over Obsidian Portal or post a thread on the game’s Roll20 listing with a character pitch, per the process detailed here.
-I don’t promise I’ll accept your friend into the game, but I’ll give their application at least the same consideration as any other prospective player.
+If there is room, you or I can refer them to this page and they can fill out the Google Form to give me a sense of what their playstyle is like.
+I don’t promise I’ll accept your friend into the game, but I’ll give their form at least the same consideration as any other prospective player.
 (And probably more consideration, if they have a current player vouching for them.)

 GM Trickery: What’s your philosophy on the GM deceiving players?

 Our game attempts to keep a firm divide between OOC player knowledge and IC character knowledge.
 One of the most classic instances of this is Dominate: if a vampire erases a PC’s memories, I usually won’t tell the player, “They use Dominate to make you forget.”
-Instead, I’ll call for a dice roll: perhaps “disguised” as another dice pool, perhaps without specifying the pool used, or perhaps secretly rolled by me.
+Instead, I’ll call for a dice roll: perhaps “disguised” as a roll for something else, perhaps not specified, or perhaps even secretly rolled by me.
 (I prefer to let players roll their own dice, so this last option only comes up if there’s no apparent way to avoid tipping my hand.)
 If the roll fails, we’ll jump in media res to whatever point the PC remembers next, with no OOC explanation for what happened during the interim.
 If the Dominate user was subtle, nothing untoward might even seem to take place, but the PC might later (or might never) run into evidence suggesting gaps in their memory.
 The player stays on the same page as their PC.

 Dominate isn’t the only example of this sort of GM trickery, just the game’s most notorious example.
 (Players can be delightfully paranoid about whether elders are secretly Dominating them.)
 I might also use these sorts of “dirty GM tricks” with other supernatural powers, mundane subterfuge, a PC who’s been unhinged by trauma or madness, and other weirder, less quantifiable phenomena.
 Sometimes I may call for bullshit rolls (whose results have no consequences) simply to increase tension and heighten paranoia.
 Not all dice rolls have immediately obvious consequences.

 The point of this FAQ section isn’t to give away how to see through GM trickery.
-If that ever become a recurring concern with a player, I’d just roll their “sensitive” dice pools in secret.
+If that ever become a recurring concern with a player, I’d just make their “sensitive” dice rolls in secret.

 Rather, the point is to let prospective players know what the game is like.
 I’m aware that not all GMs attempt to maintain this same “fog of war,” and I don’t want it to be a surprise to new players when they discover they can’t always trust their PC’s memories and perceptions.
 There are many things in the game world that can deceive them.